 Once you make the decision that homeschool is the right thing for you, your children, and your family, it can be daunting knowing where and how to get started.
 In fact, the process of getting started is almost as challenging as the decision to do it in the first place.
 Don’t worry.
-I’ve been there, done that, and am currently wearing the homeschooling mama badge to prove that it can be done.
+I’ve been there, done that, and know that it can be done.
 Here are three steps to getting started that you will want to follow as you embark on this wonderful, exciting, crazy adventure called homeschooling.

 Homeschooling – Getting Started in 3 Steps